lexxx233/LDF/README.md

 # TRUE LONGITUDINAL DATA FORMAT (LDF)

 ## Why this exists
 There isn't an universally agreed upon longitudinal data file format.
-Longitudinal Data is often stored in separated rows for each data entry which bloats the file With repetitive elements and causes unnecessary inefficiency in data reading.
-Longitudinal data can also be stored in a dense table format; however, this can leads to excessive empty cells for missing longitudinal variable entries.
-Moreover, the in-uniformity in longitudinal data format makes sharing and processing a longitudinal data file extremely cumbersome.
+Longitudinal Data is often stored in separated rows for each data entry which bloats the file with repetitive elements and causes unnecessary inefficiency in data reading.
+Longitudinal data are also stored in a dense table format; however, this leads to excessive empty cells for missing longitudinal variable entries.
+Moreover, the in-uniformity in longitudinal data format makes sharing and processing longitudinal data files extremely cumbersome.
 This is a as-simple-as-possible attempt to standardize the data format for "true" multivariate longitudinal data in which each longitudinal variable is observed at different frequency and time intervals.

 ## General Information about LDF Data Format
 file.LDF = {Metadata, Data}